AniketSingh52/VMS_Admin_Panel/README.md

 - 📝 **Event Reviews**: View and moderate event feedback submitted by participants.
 - 🔍 **Search and Filter**: Easily search through volunteers, events, and reviews.
 - 🧑‍💼 **Admin Access Control**: Only authorized admins can log in and manage system operations.
+- 🧑‍💼 **Admin and their Role Management**: Assigning Access control to admin based on their work.
+Active and deactive admin based on their activity
 ---

 ## 🎯 Objective